Lobelia inflata (Indian tobacco) [50 Seeds]

 It is possible that these seeds could germinate if you start them in warm, bright conditions without a chilling period.
 But if you don’t see any signs of sprouting after about 3 weeks, then give the pot a chilling period as described above.

 Note that this information will not appear on the seed packet you receive.

 Please read the description as well before ordering.

 Indian tobacco (Lobelia inflata) is a dainty native that starts out as a low, leafy rosette, then sends up 12- to 30-inch-tall stems with small, pale blue flowers.
 It quite often grows like a biennial, with the foliage appearing in fall, but it can also germinate in spring and flower the same year.
 Usually beginning in midsummer and continuing into fall, the flowers are followed by small, inflated seedpods.
 Indian tobacco self-sows once you get it started in your garden.
 The species is found throughout the eastern half of North America.
 The plants frequently pop up in my Bucks County, PA, meadow and garden on their own, and I collected these seeds from those plants.
 Full sun to partial shade.
 Annual or biennial; Zones 3 or 4 to 9.

-Collected in September and October 2021.
-At least 50 extremely small seeds.
+Collected in September 2022.
+At least 50 seeds.
+PA ecotype.

 Please read the germination information as well before ordering.

 About Hayefield Seeds